nrobin24/pharmacology-thesis/#ch1-introduction/chapter1.md

 Misregulation of the Wnt pathway has been linked to the formation of various types of tumors.
 A well studied example of this is in colorectal cancer, where mutations in the gene _APC_ are the most frequent cause [@Clevers_1997].
 APC is one of the proteins responsible for degrading ß-Catenin when the pathway is not active.
 When APC cannot function there is an abnormally high level of Wnt signaling that causes overexpression of growth promoting genes [@Najdi_2011].
 Mutations in other core Wnt pathay genes _AXIN1_, _CTNNB1_, and _TCF7L2_ have been linked to tumor formation [@Anastas_2013].
 Abberations in Wnt signaling have been identified as contributing to pancreatic, mammary, ovarian, and skin cancers.

 In melanoma, as opposed to colorectal cancer, a high level of Wnt signaling was found to correlate with improved patient survival [@chien2009activated].
 Melanoma tumors are commonly caused by mutations in the ERK signaling pathway, the most frequently observed being BRAF V600E mutation.
-It was discovered that Wnt has a high level of crosstalk with hyperactivated ERK signaling in melanoma cells [Biechele BRAF paper].
-It should also be noted that the benefits of high Wnt in melanoma may be time and tumor type dependent [PTEN mouse paper].
+It was discovered that Wnt has a high level of crosstalk with hyperactivated ERK signaling in melanoma cells [@biechele2012wnt].
+It should also be noted that a high level of Wnt/ß catenin signaling has been found to be induce tumorigenesis and metastasis in melanomas dependent on mutational status [@Delmas_2007 @Damsky_2011].

-A more thorough explanation of Wnt in melanoma is given in chapter 2 of this thesis.
+A more in depth explanation of Wnt in melanoma is included in chapter 2 of this thesis.

 ### 1.1.4 - Wnt in cultured hESCs

 Wnt governs the transition between self renewal and spontaneous differentiation in hESCs.
-It was initially reported that active endogenous Wnt signaling is necessary for embryonic stem cells to maintain an undifferentiated state.
-However, this finding was later determined to be specific to mouse epiblast stem cells.
-In human lines, that are derived from later stage XXXX, endogenous Wnt signaling was shown to be dispensible for self-renewal, while activation of the pahtway with exogenous Wnt lead cells to undergo spontaneous differentiation [DAVIDSON PAPER].
-The differences between these two stages of stem cells is still being determined.
+It was initially reported that active endogenous Wnt signaling is necessary for embryonic stem cells to maintain an undifferentiated state [@Sato_2004].
+However, this finding was later determined to be specific to culture conditions used in the study.
+Endogenous Wnt signaling has since been shown to be dispensible for self-renewal, while activation of the pahtway with exogenous Wnt lead cells to undergo spontaneous differentiation [@davidson2012wnt].
+The conflicted nature of htese findings speaks to the complexity of hESC culture, where multiple signaling pathways are highly dependant upon one another.

-The existence of this controversy means that we should study the Wnt pathway in hESCs more closely and try to learn more about the specific mechanisms.
-Here's some bit about a complex involvement of Wnt.
-The controversy also speaks to the complexity of hESC culture, where results can often conflict with mouse ESCs, and also multiple signaling pathways are highly dependant upon one another.

 "Thus, heterogeneity with respect to endogenous Wnt signalling underlies much of the inefficiency in directing hESCs towards specific cell types.
 The relatively uniform differentiation potential of the Wnt(high) and Wnt(low) hESCs leads to faster and more efficient derivation of targeted cell types from these populations."